dlopuch/surreal_cosmic_tire/README.md

 developers, for example).

-How would you test a piece of code that required access to a remote database through a network connection?
+"How would you test a piece of code that required access to a remote database through a network connection?"

 There are two main levels of testing this:

 - unit tests: Don't talk to a database, mock out the responses and focus on the behavior